 Even some of the more recent fads, like coconut oil, can cause more harm than good trying to get rid of acne in a time crunch.
 It’s far better to develop a consistent, gentle skin care routine to prevent acne, rather than to grasp at straws for last-minute ⌚ acne removal .

 Still, we’ve all had a breakout the day before something important, and even if you can’t get rid of acne overnight completely, there are a few tricks for making acne less noticeable without making your acne worse in the long run.

 Ice is a natural, non-harmful way to reduce inflammation quickly.
-Simply put an ice cube on any major breakout for five minutes, then leave it off for five minutes, then back on for five, and repeat for half an hour to an hour the night before your big event.
-If the breakout is still inflamed in the morning, apply some ice right before you head out the door.
+Simply put an ice cube 🧊 on any major breakout for five minutes, then leave it off for five minutes, then back on for five, and so forth.
+Repeat these steps for thirty minutes to an hour the night before your big event.
+If the acne is still inflamed in the morning, apply some ice again right before you head out the door 🚪.

-Makeup won’t make your acne go away, but it can cover it up if you have an event where you’ll be in the spotlight and don’t want to be worrying about your breakout.
-Concealer, foundation, powders, creams—there are any number of makeup products out there that can make your acne less noticeable.
-Some even contain a little salicylic acid to help fight acne.
+Makeup 💄 won’t make your acne go away, but it can cover it up if you have an event where you’ll be in the spotlight and don’t want to be worrying about your breakout.

 Lemon Juice and Honey Mixture

-We hate to put honey on this list twice, but it really is that good.
-Combined with a small amount of fresh lemon juice, it can draw the infection out of a pimple and kill the bacteria.
-Applying a small dab of this mixture onto the breakout before you go to bed and putting a BandAid over it should help it decrease in size by the morning.
+Combined with a small amount of fresh lemon juice 🍋, honey can address infection and kill bacteria.
+Applying a small dab of this mixture onto the breakout before you go to bed, and putting a Band-Aid over it, should help a lot.